RackPing/api_client_samples/php_with_pecl_http/README.md

-# RackPing API 2.0 Client Sample Go Programs
+# RackPing API 2.0 Client Sample PHP Programs

-Go sample programs that you can copy-and-paste to automate common RackPing monitoring tasks from the command line or cron.
+PHP (with pecl_http) sample programs that you can copy-and-paste to automate common RackPing monitoring tasks from the command line or cron.

 ## Getting Started